groovynaut/groovytools/README.md

 groovytools
 ===========

-Groovy scripts that help you throgh the day
+Groovy scripts that help you through the day